 Ask the CRA to Add the Information

 Send a copy of a recent account statement and copies of canceled checks (never originals) showing your payment history and ask the credit reporting agencies to add the information to your file.
-Although the nationwide credit reporting agencies themselves do not indicate whether they will add accounts to your report if you (not the creditor) reports them, or whether they will charge you to do so.
+The nationwide credit reporting agencies themselves do not indicate whether they will add accounts to your report if you (not the creditor) report them, or whether they will charge you to do so.
 But it doesn’t hurt to try.

 Ask the Creditor to Report the Information